 Sol Duc Falls

 This signature waterfall of Olympic National Park is on the upper Sol Duc River.
-Take the 6-mile, round-trip Lover's Lane Loop from the trailhead behind the Sol Duc Hot Springs Resort or drive to a trailhead down the road from the resort for a .75 mile easy hike to the falls.
-These three falls can be viewed from above on a log footbridge.
+Take the 6-mile, round-trip Lover's Lane Loop from the trailhead behind the Sol Duc Hot Springs Resort or drive to a trailhead down the road from the resort for a .8 mile easy hike to the falls.
+This three or four-prong falls (depending on water flow) can be viewed from above on a log footbridge.

 Marymere Falls is a visitor favorite because it's so easy to access.
 Walk the 0.75-mile trail from Crescent Lake to see Falls Creek drop nearly 90 feet into a small pool.
 In the summer, the national park rangers offers nature tours to this waterfall and others.